eikek/docspell/modules/microsite/docs/doc/tools.md

 url.2 = http://localhost:7880/api/v1/open/upload/item/6DxhjkvWf9S-CkWqF3Kr892-WgoCspFWDo7-XBykwCyAUxQ
 ```

 The key must start with `url`.
+The urls should be [anonymous upload
+urls](./uploading.html).

 ### Usage

+- The `-c` option allows to specifiy a different config file.
-The `-h` option shows a help overview.
+- The `-h` option shows a help overview.
+- The `-d` option deletes files after upload was successful
+- The `-e` option can be used to check for file existence in docspell.
+  Instead of uploading, the script only checks whether the file is in
+  docspell or not.

 The script takes a list of files as arguments.
-It checks the file
-types and will raise an error (and quit) if a file is included that is
-not a PDF.
-The `-s` option can be used to skip them instead.

-The `-c` option allows to specifiy a different config file.

 Example: